peteroupc/peteroupc.github.io/graphics.md

 [^14]: An example is _Loom_ (1990).

-[^15]: This was recommended for Macintosh games in J. McCornack et al., _Tricks of the Mac Game Programming Gurus_ (Hayden Books, 1995), notably because 8-bit-per-pixel images transfer faster and save memory over images with more bits per pixel; see also chapter 70 of _Michael Abrash's Graphics Programming Black Book_ (dealing with the porting of an 8-bit-per-pixel game to a 16-bit-per-pixel video card).
+[^15]: This was recommended for Macintosh games in J. McCornack et al., _Tricks of the Mac Game Programming Gurus_ (Hayden Books, 1995), notably because 8-bit-per-pixel images transfer faster and save memory over images with more bits per pixel; see also chapter 70 of Abrash (1997) (dealing with the porting of an 8-bit-per-pixel game to a 16-bit-per-pixel video card).

 [^16]: Popular file size limit of so-called "64K intros".

 [^17]: MS-DOS applications are normally limited to 640 kibibytes or less of _conventional memory_, along with whatever memory is carried by the video card.
 (PCs running on the very early Intel 8086 and 8088 processors can map out no more than 640 kibibytes of system memory.)
 262,144 bytes is the usual minimum of graphics memory for VGA video cards.

-[^18]: It wasn't until the Pentium processor's advent that floating-point arithmetic was embraced in 3-D game programming: for example, see chapter 63 of _Michael Abrash's Graphics Programming Black Book_.
+[^18]: It wasn't until the Pentium processor's advent that floating-point arithmetic was embraced in 3-D game programming: for example, see chapter 63 of Abrash (1997).

 [^19]: In addition to the resolutions shown here, there are modern games that employ low resolutions with the same 16:9 aspect ratio as high-definition displays.
 These include 640 &times; 360 (_Blasphemous_); 400 &times; 225 (_Unsighted_); 480 &times; 270 (_Enter the Gungeon_); 320 &times; 180 (_Celeste_).